cartesi/arbitration-dlib/README.md

 Most of the Solidity contracts in this repository follow the Instantiator design pattern.

+## Arbitration Test Instantiator

+The Arbitration Test contract is a simplified contract that simulates the behavior of a Dapp when two participants disagree with each other.
+It's inital state, after being instantiated, is Idle.
+The Challenger requests the state changing to Waiting state and instantiates a compute instance for future computation.
+Only after the compute ends, the participants can claim the state to be Finished.
+A working demo and be found at https://github.com/cartesi/demo/.

+    // These are the possible states and transitions of the contract.

+    // +---+
+    // |   |
+    // +---+
+    //   |
+    //   | constructor
+    //   v
+    // +------+
+    // | Idle |
+    // +------+
+    //   |
+    //   | claimWaiting
+    //   v
+    // +---------+
+    // | Waiting |
+    // +---------+
+    //   |
+    //   | claimFinished
+    //   v
+    // +----------+
+    // | Finished |
+    // +----------+

 ## Compute Instantiator

 A Compute contract is instantiated with a computation proposal.
 It's inital state, after being instantiated, is WaitingClaim.
 There is a deadline, therefore, for the Claimer to submit a result to the proposed computation.